v-rajagt/IntuneDocs/intune/apps/apps-windows-edge.md

 When you've completed configuring, select **Add** from the **App app** blade.

 The app you've created is displayed in the apps list, where you can assign it to the groups that you select.

+> [!NOTE]
+> Currently, if you unassign the deployment of Microsoft Edge, it will remain on the device.

 ## Troubleshooting
 **Microsoft Edge version 77 and later for Windows 10:**<br>